LLNL/dmx-learn/docs/pdist.rst

 Abstract Classes
 ==================================
-DMixLearn captures most distributions in the exponential family.
+dmx-learn captures most distributions in the exponential family.
 A detailed walkthrough on defining a custom distribution class can be found in :ref:`user_defined`.
-We list the abstract classes that exist in DMixLearn below.
+We list the abstract classes that exist in dmx-learn below.

 ProbabilityDistribution
 -----------------------------